 The Fund Company also includes the aforementioned information in the annual sustainability report, which must disclose the extent to which the environmental or social characteristics have been met.

-The Fund Company currently has one fund that carries the Nordic Swan eco-label.
-In addition to our own standards of sustainable fund management, this fund, Didner & Gerge Global, also meets the criteria for carrying the Nordic Swan label These criteria include that the Global fund does not invest in companies extracting, refining, or generating electrical power from fossil fuels or uranium.
+The Fund Company currently has two funds that carries the Nordic Swan eco-label.
+In addition to our own standards of sustainable fund management, these funds, Didner & Gerge Global and Didner & Gerge Resilient World Small Cap, also meet the criteria for carrying the Nordic Swan label.
+These criteria include that the funds do not invest in companies extracting, refining, or generating electrical power from fossil fuels or uranium.
 The fund managers have also committed to conducting a detailed ESG analysis for at least 90 percent of the fund’s holdings and to investing mainly in companies with a strong sustainability rating.
 The fund must also promote companies that are in transition to a more sustainable business.

 Carbon footprint